 Brown students have extraordinary resources through the Brown University Library and BorrowDirect, an interlibrary borrowing service offered by the university libraries of Brown, Columbia, Cornell, Dartmouth, Harvard, Johns Hopkins, MIT, Princeton, University of Pennsylvania, University of Chicago, and Yale.
 This Library guide for graduate students and Library research help page are good starting points for new students.

 The Graduate School provides research travel support through several research grants, such as the Joukowsky Summer Research Awards and the Research Mobility Fellowships.

 The Office of the Vice President for Research advances the research enterprise at Brown, providing research administration services, including funding opportunities, training, and compliance, as well as licensing and commercialization assistance.

 Rules on Ethics Training

-In response to a new National Science Foundation (NSF) requirement for the responsible conduct of research, the University has created the Brown Ethical and Responsible Conduct of Research Education (BEARCORE) program, a half-day training program that is mandatory for all undergraduate and graduate students and postdoctoral fellows supported by grants awarded as a result of proposals submitted to NSF on or after January 4, 2010.
+In response to the National Science Foundation (NSF) requirement for the responsible conduct of research, the University requires training for undergraduate students, graduate students and postdoctoral researchers supported by the National Science Foundation (NSF).